 Also known as African American History Month, the event grew out of “Negro History Week” founded by Harvard- trained African American historian Carter G. Woodson.
 Formally recognized as a national celebration in 1976 by President Gerald Ford, every U.S. president since has officially designated the month of February as Black History Month.

 It is an integral part of our collective past and present.

 Fredericksburg has an important Black history, which may be explored through our many historic sites and stories captured through tours and educational experiences provided below.
-For 2021, the year’s theme for Black History Month is “Black Family: Representation, Identity and Diversity.”
+For 2022, the year’s theme for Black History Month is “Black Health and Wellness.”
 Presented by The Association for the Study of African American Life and History (ASALH), we encourage you to learn more through provided literature, visual arts and film studies, sociology, anthropology, and social policy explored in the ASCLH’s writings.
 More information is provided below.